Fork me on GitHub

 This will raise an Picky::Generators::NotFoundException and show you the possibilities.

-The “All In One” Client/Server is interested for Heroku projects, as it is a bit complicated to set up two servers that interact with each other.
+The "All In One" Client/Server might be interesting for Heroku projects, as it is a bit complicated to set up two servers that interact with each other.

 Servers

-Currently, Picky offers three generated example servers that you can adapt to your project: Sinatra (the default), Classic and All In One.
+Currently, Picky offers two generated example projects that you can adapt to your project: Separate Client and Server (recommended) and All In One.

 Sinatra